home-assistant/developers.home-assistant/docs/creating_integration_manifest.md

 ## Bluetooth

 If your integration supports discovery via bluetooth, you can add a matcher to your manifest.
 If the user has the `bluetooth` integration loaded, it will load the `bluetooth` step of your integration's config flow when it is discovered.
-We support listening for Bluetooth discovery by matching on `local_name`, `service_uuid`, `manufacturer_id`, and `manufacturer_data_start`.
+We support listening for Bluetooth discovery by matching on `local_name`, `service_data_uuid`, `service_uuid`, `manufacturer_id`, and `manufacturer_data_start`.
 The `manufacturer_data_start` field expects a list of bytes encoded as integer values from 0-255.
 The manifest value is a list of matcher dictionaries, your integration is discovered if all items of any of the specified matchers are found in the Bluetooth data.
 It's up to your config flow to filter out duplicates.

 The following example will match Nespresso Prodigio machines: